 Hello, my name is Horatiu Lazu, currently studying Computer Science at the University of Waterloo.
-I'm an incoming Software Engineering Intern at Google.
+I'm currently a Software Engineering Intern at Google.
 Formerly at Facebook in Seattle, Citadel Securities in Chicago, Yelp in San Francisco, twice at Bloomberg LP in New York.